Find your perfect value college

 In a cut throat job market, one negative image on a google search could stand between you and a job.

-No one expects a sixth grader to think about a future employer when he posts a picture of his Nerf gun on Instagram.
-Nor can anyone expect seventh grade girls to stop sending each other really silly selfies because college recruiters might think they are frivolous in five years.
+No one expects a sixth-grader to think about a future employer when he posts a picture of his Nerf gun on Instagram.
+Nor can anyone expect seventh-grade girls to stop sending each other really silly selfies because college recruiters might think they are frivolous in five years.
 No one will ever hold those types of things against you.
-However, even juvenile post are held to a certain standard.
-Make sure that the juvenile posts in your accounts are never racist, never contain drugs or alcohol and are not front page news when the time comes to look good online.
+However, even juvenile posts are held to a certain standard.
+Make sure that the juvenile posts in your accounts are never racist, never contain drugs or alcohol, and are not front-page news when the time comes to look good online.
 Never ever make threats, terroristic remarks, sexist remarks, or take photos where you appear naked, not even as a joke.
 Once things are posted online they never go away and they can and will come back to haunt you later.
 As digital natives, you are going to have old, silly things from your youth online, that is just a fact.
 It should never be what appears first when someone searches your name, however.
 It should be something they have to look hard to uncover.

 Digital Natives need to be very careful about what people will see when they decide to check them out online.
 These days, your online reputation is the reputation that really matters.
 You have to manage it and maintain it carefully in order to reach your full potential.

 How To Improve Your Online Reputation